epwalsh/batched-fn/README.md

 ## Implementation details

-When the `batched_fn` macro is invoked it spawns a new thread where the [`handler`](https://docs.rs/batched-fn/latest/batched_fn/macro.batched_fn.html#handler) will be ran.
+When the [`batched_fn!`](https://docs.rs/batched-fn/latest/batched_fn/macro.batched_fn.html) macro is invoked it spawns a new thread where the
+[`handler`](https://docs.rs/batched-fn/latest/batched_fn/macro.batched_fn.html#handler) will
+be ran.
 Within that thread, every object specified in the [`context`](https://docs.rs/batched-fn/latest/batched_fn/macro.batched_fn.html#context) is initialized and then passed by reference to the handler each time it is run.

-The object returned by the macro is just a closure that sends a single input and a callback through an asyncronous channel to the handler thread.
-When the handler finishes running a batch it invokes the callback corresponding to each input with the corresponding output, which triggers the closure to wake up and return the output.
+The object returned by the macro is just an instance of the [`BatchedFn`](https://docs.rs/batched-fn/latest/batched_fn/struct.BatchedFn.html) struct.
+When you call [`.evaluate_in_batch()`](https://docs.rs/batched-fn/latest/batched_fn/struct.BatchedFn.html#method.evaluate_in_batch) on this instance, it sends a single input and a callback through an asyncronous channel to the handler thread.
+When the handler finishes running a batch it invokes the callback corresponding to each input with the corresponding output, which triggers the calling thread to wake up and return the output.

 <!-- cargo-rdme end -->